ORNL-AMO/EnPI/README.md

   	- Locate and select EXCEL.EXE and end task
   	- NOTE: this will force close all running Excel windows
 3. If the tool is run in Office 2013, the wizard may flash once when first opened
+4. If downloaded from GitHub, some browsers (e.g., Firefox and Chrome) may flag the download as an uncommonly downloaded file type.
+If this happens, you must manually approve the download in your browser.